ZAlpha1337/schmuelcraft-resourcepack/README.txt

 added a "corrupted" portion of the text

-12/11/2024 IN THE WORKS
+12/11/2024

-Fixed a bigged image of my main computer for a showcase on the about.html file
+added the specs of my computers

+for some odd reason, the picture of my current laptop doesn't wanna show on the website. so i decided to embed it on the name of the computer itself. though the image may show complete innacuracy, though the specs on that computer are 100% real